Young people in Wales have had to make big changes to their lives because of coronavirus.

 - If you are in priority need then the council should provide you with suitable emergency accommodation so that you can keep safe during the pandemic.

-- Lots of people are struggling at the moment because they have lost their jobs or their income has dropped because of the pandemic.
+Lots of young people are struggling because they have lost their jobs or their income has dropped because of the pandemic.
 Maybe you were on a zero hours contract and / or your employer’s business has closed.

-- Make sure that any agreement you make with your landlord is put in writing (a text or email is fine).
+Use this sample wording to put together a letter, text or email to your landlord or agent.
+Make sure any agreement you make is put in writing (a text or email is fine).

-- If you are receiving benefits, make sure that you are getting everything you are entitled to.
+If you are on benefits, make sure you are getting everything you are entitled to.
 If you are getting universal credit or housing benefit you might be able to apply for a discretionary housing payment to help with your housing costs.

 - If you want to leave your tenancy early because of coronavirus (for example, you are a student and have had to return home to be with your family), you must make sure you end your tenancy correctly.